 In the midst of calls to break up Facebook, struggling IPOs, and some fan drama over the Game of Thrones finale — no spoilers we promise — some people are working away at smaller, very specific issues.
-There are many thrones to conquer, but when it comes to entrepreneurship, focus on particular problems goes a long way.
+There are many thrones to conquer, but focusing on particular problems goes a long way when it comes to entrepreneurship.

 We’ve got Stanford alumnae building a platform that provides companionship to aging loved ones.
-Former execs of GBH Communications gathering video conferencing data to prevent those dreaded video call disconnects.
+Former execs of GBH Communications gathered video conferencing data to prevent those dreaded video call disconnects.
 And last but not least, an ex-Googler helping policyholders manage their auto insurance.

 Get ready for a roundup of startups that know exactly what they’re doing, and whom they’re helping!